-- Syllabi for courses taught at the 400 level, which are also offered for graduate credit at the 500 level, will identify SLOs and other course requirements for both undergraduate and graduate students.
-SACSCOC Standard 9.6 requires that courses that allow both undergraduate and graduate enrollment ensure that there is a clear distinction between the requirements of undergraduate students and graduate students; requirements for graduate level credit should include content/assignments more advanced than that expected of undergraduate students.
+- Syllabi for courses taught at the 400 level that are also offered for graduate credit at the 500 level must identify SLOs and other course requirements for both undergraduate and graduate students.
+SACSCOC Standard 9.6 requires that courses that allow both undergraduate and graduate enrollment ensure that there is a clear distinction between the requirements of undergraduate students and graduate students; requirements for graduate-level credit should include content/assignments more advanced than that expected of undergraduate students.

 - Instructors must stipulate in course syllabi whether monitoring services for exams, such as ProctorU, will be required, what costs (if any) students will incur, and how to arrange for monitoring appointments.

 - Instructors must include expectations regarding class attendance or online participation.

 - Instructors using the Withdrawal from Courses for Non-Attendance Policy must clearly state so in the course syllabus and must either supply students with a copy of the policy or provide the web link through which students can access the policy online (https://www.mcneese.edu/policy/withdrawal-from-courses-for-non-attendance-policy/).

 - Additional University policies to include on syllabi:

 - Academic Integrity Policy: This policy provides students, faculty, and staff with guidelines regarding expectations for academic integrity, what behaviors violate academic integrity, and the process for addressing academic integrity issues. https://www.mcneese.edu/policy/academic-integrity-policy/